morrislab-pc/lab_website/content/tutorials/Using_git.md

 # `git init` vs `git clone`

-  - If you project may already exist locally, but it doesn't have Git yet use `git init` to transform the folder containing your files into a Git repository.
+  - If your project already exists locally (on your computer), but is not yet under version control with git, use the `git init` command to transform the folder containing your files into a Git repository.
 This is only run once, even if other collaborators share the project.

+  - Create a new repository on GitHub.com.
+To avoid errors, do not initialize the new repository with *README*, license, or `.gitignore` files.
+You can add these files after your project has been pushed to GitHub.

   - In the command line, navigate to the root directory of your project.

-  - Initialize the local directory as a Git repository and name it 'main'  `git init -b main`
+  - Initialize the local directory as a Git repository.
+If you’re using Git 2.28.0 or a later version, you can set the name of the default branch using `-b`

+        `git init -b main`

+  - If you’re using Git 2.27.1 or an earlier version, you can set the name of the default branch the following command:

+        `git init && git symbolic-ref HEAD refs/heads/main`

+  - You can tell Git which files and directories to ignore when you make a commit by creating a `.gitignore` file in your repository's root directory using the following command:

+        `touch .gitignore`

+  - You can then edit the file to include the list of file to ignore.
+GitHub maintains an official list of recommended `.gitignore` files for many popular operating systems, environments, and languages in the [`github/gitignore` public repository](https://github.com/github/gitignore).

+  - To share the ignore rules with other users who clone the repository, commit the `.gitignore` file in to your repository.

+  - Add the files in your new local repository.
+This stages them for the first commit..

+        `git add .`

-  - Stage and commit all the files in your project.  `git add . && git commit -m "initial commit"`
+  - Commit the files that you've staged

+        `git commit -m "initial commit"`
-  - To create a repository for your project on GitHub, use the `gh repo create` subcommand.
-When prompted, select **Push an existing local repository to GitHub** and enter the desired name for your repository.

-  - If you want your project to belong to an organization instead of your user account, specify the organization name and project name with `organization-name/project-name`.

-  - Follow the interactive prompts.
-To add the remote and push the repository, confirm yes when asked to add the remote and push the commits to the current branch.
+  - Copy the URL for the remote repository on Github and set the remote locally using the following command:

+        `git remote add origin <REMOTE_URL>`

+  - Verify the new remote URL:

+        `git remote -v`

+  - Push the changes in your local repository to GitHub.com

+        `git push -u origin main`

 ## The git commands `fetch`, `pull`, `merge`, `push` and `sync`